John Lyndon: The Glorious Revolution and afterwards

 Following the downfall of King James's cause at the Battle of the Boyne, Lyndon returned to Ireland, and was reappointed to the Bench in 1690 and knighted.
 He continued to go regularly on assize to Ulster.
+He remained Recorder of Carrickfergus until 1697, when he resigned; the town corporation chose his son Edward in his place.
 He died in 1699.

 Family

 By his wife Elizabeth he had a numerous family, including at least five sons, John, Edward, Charles, Richard and George, and one daughter, who married her cousin Cuthbert Winder.
 Lady Lyndon died in June 1711, a fact mentioned by Jonathan Swift in a letter to his beloved friend Esther Johnson (Stella): "your Lady Lyndon is dead".
 Their eldest son, Captain John Lyndon, was killed at the Siege of Limerick (1691).